Literature / A Yellow Raft In Blue Water

 - Identity Impersonator: Rayona managed to disguise herself as her cousin Foxy Cree when he was too drunk for his bronco ride at the rodeo.

-- Mistaken Message: Rayona picks up what turns out to be one of the letters sent to Bearpaw Lake State Park swim teacher Ellen DeMarco from her parents, and after reading it wishes that this was a letter from her parents.
+- Mistaken Message: A familial love message example: Rayona picks up what turns out to be one of the letters sent to Bearpaw Lake State Park swim teacher Ellen DeMarco from her parents, and after reading it wishes that this was a letter from her parents.
 When Sky and Evelyn find the letter in her pocket, they assume that it's a letter sent to Rayona by her own parents.
+When Evelyn eventually finds out where the letter actually came from, Rayona confesses the truth, and Evelyn and Sky decide to take a day off from work to bring Rayona back home.

 - Mixed Ancestry: Rayona Taylor (Native American/African American) and Dayton Nickles (Native American/Caucasian).

-- Parental Favoritism: Lee was perceived as the favorite child of Aunt Ida.
+- Parental Favoritism: Lee was perceived by Christine as the favorite child of Aunt Ida.
 It is one of the reasons that Christine refused to have another child with anyone after Rayona.
+Ida reveals that Christine is actually the child she favored over Lee.

 - The Rez: One of the main settings for all three stories.
 Rayona's and Christine's stories alternates between that and Seattle.